-We have never commercialized an antibody candidate, and we currently have no sales force, marketing or distribution capabilities.
+We have never commercialized an antibody candidate.
+While we have hired a Chief Commercial Officer, we currently have no sales force, marketing or distribution capabilities.
 To achieve commercial success for our antibody candidates, if approved, which we may license to others, we will rely on the assistance and guidance of those collaborators.
 For antibody candidates for which we retain commercialization rights, we will have to develop our own sales, marketing and supply organization or outsource these activities to a third party.
-We may rely on outside consultants to provide advice on commercialization strategies, which may fail to deliver or provide effective guidance to maximize any commercial opportunity, if any, that may arise from our antibody candidates.
+Outside consultants may be relied upon to provide advice on commercialization strategies, which may fail to deliver or provide effective guidance to maximize any commercial opportunity, if any, that may arise from our antibody candidates.